dirtsimple/imposer/README.md

 Imposer will search the current directory and its parent directories until it finds one of the three files, and all relative paths (e.g. those in `IMPOSER_PATH`) will be interpreted relative to that directory.
 (And all code in state module files is executed with that directory as the current directory.)
 If you have an `imposer-project.md`, it will be loaded as though it were the state file for a module called `imposer:project`.

+In addition to the one or more of the above three files, you can also have an `.imposer-env` file containing environment variables in [docker-compose .env file format](https://docs.docker.com/compose/compose-file/#env_file) (i.e. raw values without quoting or escape sequences).
+This allows you to store keys, credentials, hostnames, and other configuration in a separate file that can be excluded from revision control.
+Any variables found in the file are added to the OS environment while imposer is running, and for any commands imposer executes.

 Basic usage is `imposer apply` *[modulename...]*, where each argument designates a state module to be loaded.
 Modules are loaded in the order specified, unless an earlier one `require`s a later one, forcing it to be loaded earlier than its position in the list.
 (You don't have to list any modules if everything you want to apply as a specification is already in your `imposer-project.md`, or in modules `require`d by it.)

 ## Lookup and Processing Order